COMP122/comp122-f24/format-encodings/encode_float.md

 1. Encode each of the three fields of the floating point format:
    1. Sign:
-      - Set to `1` if '-', otherwise set to `0` otherwise
+      - Set to `1` if '-', otherwise set to `0` otherwise.
    2. Exponent:
       - Convert the exponent to a signed integer
-        * Set to `- exponent` if '-', otherwise set to `exponent`
+        * Set to `- exponent` if '-', otherwise set to `exponent`.
       - Add the bias to the exponent, say 127, for binary32.
    3. Mantissa:
       - Determine the number of bits in the coefficient
-        * i.e., determine the position of the MSb of the coefficient
+        * I.e., determine the position of the msb (most significant bit) of the coefficient.
-      - Shift the coefficient number to the left, until the MSb of the coefficient is removed
+      - Shift the coefficient number to the left, until the msb of the coefficient is removed.
-        * the mantissa, which represents a fractional value is now left justified in the register
+        * The mantissa, which represents a fractional value is now left justified in the register.

 1. Consider the format of binary32, a floating point format